 Characteristics and qualifications of fellows

-Although there is no specific cap on the number of years working in direct services in the child welfare field, the fellowship is designed for emerging leaders.
-Candidates should have a minimum of an undergraduate degree.
+MPLD is open to people from cultural, ethnic, and racial groups who have historically had a disproportionate number of children in care.
+The program requires that you have five or more years of experience working in the US child welfare field, as the fellowship is designed for emerging leaders.
+Candidates should also have a minimum of an undergraduate degree.

 In addition, MPLD candidates should be: